-It’s important to make clear: masks that fit well on Dhariyash or the kids’ faces might not fit other people’s faces well.
+It’s important to make clear: masks that fit well on Dhariyash’s face might not fit other people’s faces well.
 However, there is evidence from a broader population that masks fit most people well.
 A scientific study of 3M masks on 22 Chinese people found a median fit score of 99.5%–essentially the same as the top results from Dhariyash.
 Results were also nearly identical in our earlier mask tests in Beijing.

 The Honeywell kids’ masks we tested had varying results.
-One mask fitted to Vijay (boy’s face) captured over 90% of PM2.5, however on the one fitted to Pallavi (girl’s face) didn’t do as well, capturing only 50% of the PM2.5 air pollution.
+On Vijay, the mask captured over 90% of PM2.5.
+But on Pallavi, the mask captured only 50% of particles.
 This shows how important fit is for getting effective masks – the size and shape of your face will affect its seal.

-Based on this data, and knowing that young children are much more sensitive to the impacts of air pollution, we decided to start offering these Honeywell Kid’s masks through our online store and Delhi-based office.
+Based on the data and the knowledge that young children are more vulnerable to air pollution, we decided to start offering these Honeywell Kid’s masks through our online store and Delhi-based office.
 We hope to gather more sorely needed fit-test data on a broader range of kids’ masks.

 Exception: Gas Pollutants

-Masks are great, but note that these are tests on particulate pollution (such as PM2.5).
+Masks are great, but note that these are tests on particulate pollution (including PM2.5).
 Most commercially available masks don’t target gas pollutants like NO2 and O3, so masks are not giving 100% protection.